Dollar crashes to N1,450 after CBN hikes interest rate - Businessday NG

-The US Dollar on Wednesday crashed by 6.45 percent to N1,450 from N1,550 sold on Tuesday on the parallel market, commonly referred to as black market, after the Central Bank of Nigeria (CBN) hiked interest rate on Tuesday.
+The dollar on Wednesday crashed by 6.45 percent to N1,450 from N1,550 sold on Tuesday on the parallel market, commonly referred to as the black market, after the Central Bank of Nigeria (CBN) hiked interest rate on Tuesday.

 The CBN raised its Monetary Policy Rate (MPR), also known as its benchmark interest rate by 400 basis points to 22.75 percent on Tuesday from 18.75 percent in July 2023.

-The impact of the rate hike has not yet reflected on the official foreign exchange (FX) as the naira depreciated by 2.04 percent after the dollar was quoted at N1,615.94 on Tuesday compared to N1,582.94 quoted on Monday at the Nigerian Autonomous Foreign Exchange Market (NAFEM), data from the FMDQ indicated.
+The impact of the rate hike is yet to reflect on the official foreign exchange (FX) as the naira depreciated by 2.04 percent after the dollar was quoted at N1,615.94 on Tuesday compared to N1,582.94 quoted on Monday at the Nigerian Autonomous Foreign Exchange Market (NAFEM), data from the FMDQ indicated.

 During spot trading on Tuesday, the intraday high strengthened to N1,778 per dollar from N1,805/$1 on Monday.
 Also, the intraday low firmed marginally to N1,300 on Tuesday from N1,301 per dollar.